Drug Overdose Overview

 Exposure to chemicals, plants, and other toxic substances that can cause harm are called poisonings.
 The higher the dose or the longer the exposure, the worse the poisoning.
 Two examples are carbon monoxide poisoning and mushroom poisoning.

-Drug overdoses can involve people of any age.
-It is most common in very young children (from crawling age to about 5 years) and among teenagers to those in their mid-30s.
+- Drug overdoses can involve people of any age.
+It is most common in very young children (from crawling age to about age 5) and among teenagers to those in their mid-30s.

 Drug Overdose Causes

-Young children may swallow drugs by accident because of their curiosity about medications they may find.
-Children younger than 5 years (especially 6 months to 3 years) tend to place everything they find into their mouths.
+- Young children may swallow drugs by accident because of their curiosity about medications they may find.
+Children younger than age 5 (especially age 6 months to 3 years) tend to place everything they find into their mouths.
 Drug overdoses in this age group are generally caused when someone accidentally leaves a medication within the child's reach.
 Toddlers, when they find medications, often share them with other children.
-Therefore, if you suspect an overdose in one child while other children are around, those other children may have taken the medication too.
+Therefore, if you suspect an overdose in one child while other children are around, those other children may have taken the medication, too.

 Drug Overdose Symptoms